-Sarah Leroy: [00:33:56] So last question.
+Sarah LeRoy: [00:33:56] So last question.
 Um, I know all of you are [00:34:00] doing very exciting research.
 Um, what are some new and exciting, what's some new and exciting research that's being done to learn more about atmospheric rivers and especially, you know, what's going to happen in the future.
 Are there some specific areas that are, you know, Sasha mentioned the penetration inland is one area that that's an active area of research.

 What are some other areas?

-Sasha Gerchinov: [00:34:25] I can list a couple, I suppose, you know, one topic that we're working on now is, is looking at, um, uh, snow lines associated with different types of storms in the historical record, as well as in climate projections.
-Uh, and we're certainly looking at atmospheric rivers.
-As a specific type of storm, as well as the orientation of atmospheric river, that is very important in terms of producing extreme precipitation on [00:35:00] specific slopes, you know, oriented in a different direction, um, and, um, uh, We need to understand how snowpack accumulates from, from these different storms as atmospheric rivers become bigger contributors to the hydro-climate of the region.
+Sasha Gershunov: [00:34:25] I can list a couple, I suppose, you know, one topic that we're working on now is, is looking at, um, uh, snow lines associated with different types of storms in the historical record, as well as in climate projections.
+Uh, and we're certainly looking at atmospheric rivers, as a specific type of storm, as well as the orientation of atmospheric river, that is very important in terms of producing extreme precipitation on [00:35:00] specific slopes, you know, oriented in a different direction, um, and, um, uh, We need to understand how snowpack accumulates from, from these different storms as atmospheric rivers become bigger contributors to the hydro-climate of the region.
 We need to understand how those impact snowpack and run off specifically.
 Um, that's one thing that we're looking at and we can clearly see, uh, snow lines increasing in the historical record over the last seven decades, basically.
 Um, and, uh, another, another research topic that we've just embarked on is learning how to assess the contribution of climate change, to atmospheric rivers, [00:36:00] to rainfall precipitation from atmospheric specific atmospheric rivers storms, and, and basically, Mmm.
 Get to the point where we could even assess recent events and what the contribution of climate change was to precipitation from those specific events.

 So for example, if the same storm occurred, Mmm let's say the same storm that, um, um, that, uh, uh, caused havoc, uh, in, uh, around Oroville dam.
 Uh, if that had occurred 50 years ago or 50 years from now how different would that have been, for example.